ElliotLeeLL/EveLLM/README.md

 Unlike EveLLM Classifier, EveLLM Chat does not freeze any layers during training and consists of only 12 transformer blocks, aligning with the original GPT2-124M configuration.

+## EveLLM Chat Llama

+EveLLM Chat LLaMA is an updated version of EveLLM Chat that adopts the LLaMA 3.2 architecture.
+Core modules of EveLLM Chat—such as layer normalization, multi-head attention transformer blocks, and absolute positional embeddings—were replaced with LLaMA 3.2 components, including RMS normalization, grouped-query attention blocks, and rotary positional embeddings (RoPE).